atsaloli/cicd/gitlab-ci/01-setting-up-ci/22-registering-our-first-runner.md

-# Registering our first runner
+# Register a Shell runner

+In this section, we will learn how to register runners

 ## CI/CD settings